PeterJFB/drum-sequencer/docs/release1/README.md

 #### *application-layer* : fxui

-Essential module responsible to render all graphics within the application.
+Essential module responsible for rendering all graphics within the application.
 The module is using `javafx` to render in a window, and delegating all logic to the **core** and **localpersistence** modules.

 ---